Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with marginal coverage

-This second approach can lead to a lower bound whose distance from the upper bound is adaptive to the test instance $X_{m+1}$.
-This is an advantage, because some sketching algorithms may introduce higher uncertainty about common queries compared to rarer ones, or vice versa, and such patterns can be learnt given sufficient data.
-Of course, the above two examples of $\hat{L}_{m,\alpha}(\cdot; t)$ are not exhaustive.
-Algorithm~\ref{alg:conformal-sketch} can be applied in combination with any predictor for computing nested sequences of lower bounds, and it can leverage all high-dimensional information contained in $\phi(Z_{m_0+1}, \ldots, Z_{m})$, not just the deterministic upper bound for the CMS and CMS-CU.
-However, the applications in this paper focus on the CMS and CMS-CU.
+Finally, the calibrated value of $t$ guaranteeing marginal coverage is obtained by applying Algorithm~\ref{alg:conformal-sketch} at the nominal level $\alpha$.
+This approach can lead to a lower confidence bound whose distance from the upper bound is adaptive to the test instance $X_{m+1}$.
+This can be an advantage because the sketching algorithms may introduce higher uncertainty about common queries compared to rarer ones, or vice versa, depending on the data distribution, and such patterns may be learnt given a sufficient number of observations.